magiclabs/magic-admin-python/README.md

-# Magic Admin Python SDK
+# Revisited Magic Admin Python SDK

-The Magic Admin Python SDK provides convenient ways for developers to interact with Magic API endpoints and an array of utilities to handle [DID Token](https://magic.link/docs/auth/introduction/decentralized-id).
+The (Cool) Magic Admin Python SDK provides convenient ways for developers to interact with Magic API endpoints and an array of utilities to handle [DID Token](https://magic.link/docs/auth/introduction/decentralized-id).

+This package has been revisited from the original to support newer versions of python.

 ## Table of Contents